 - Understanding of this campaign is very good, with all of the most frequently recalled messages consistent with the campaign's intended communications.

-- This campaign shows some signs of wear out, with the proportion of those ‘fed up’ with seeing the ads relatively high compared to previous RSC campaigns.
+- This campaign shows some signs of wear out, with the proportion of those ‘fed up’ with seeing the ads relatively high compared to previous campaigns.

 - Wear out is slightly higher with the target audience and they also find the ads less memorable.